nafnu/MyResume/Readme.md

 ### Contextualizing

 #### Initial Ideas
 In today's competitive landscape, having a personal website is essential across industries.
 Initially, I struggled to define how to present my CV.
 At first, I considered creating a single, large HTML document, experimenting with animations using JavaScript and React.
 However, my limited proficiency with these technologies made it challenging.
-After reevaluating, I realized I excel at organizing tasks, which helped me focus on presenting my CV in a more professional light.
+After re-evaluating, I realized I excel at organizing tasks, which helped me focus on presenting my CV in a more professional light.
 I decided to tailor my CV towards project management, implementing simple CSS animations and using Bootstrap for more complex ones.

 #### Layout
 The design focuses on presenting content in animated blocks rather than long text blocks, making the website visually engaging.
 Responsiveness was a key factor, ensuring the site looked great across devices.
 The layout divides the website into four sections: